vuejs/vuepress/packages/docs/docs/guide/using-vue.md

 ### OutboundLink <Badge text="stable"/>

 It(<OutboundLink/>) is used to indicate that this is an external link.
-In VuePress this component have been followed by every external link.
+In VuePress, this component has been followed by every external link.

 ### ClientOnly <Badge text="stable"/>